advice for parents

 - A bottle or light snack for after the lesson.

-- A warm hat in the winter months for after their swim.
-Babies lose heat through their heads.
+- A warm hat in the winter months for after their swim to keep warm and cover babies ears.

 what we expect